EIT-team/Parallel_CS_Altium/README.md

 The most recently used Gerber files, BOM and Pick and Place data are included.

 ### src
-Arduino source code for programming the CS
+Arduino source code for programming the CS.
+The latest board uses a 3.3V Arduino Pro Mini (ATMega328P).

 ### doc
 Documentation